pscheffe/github-pages-with-jekyll/docs/README.md

 I'll meet you over there, can't wait to get started!

 This repository is licensed under [MIT](../LICENSE) (c) 2019 GitHub, Inc.

+This is actually testing to have a repository with a [page that redirects](https://pscheffe.github.io/github-pages-with-jekyll/video)